cwchilvers/RTMP-to-HLS-Server/README.md

 4. [Contact Information](#contact-information)

 ## Description
-A basic self-hosted RTMP server that can be used to stream video content.
-This server is built using Node.js and the `node-media-server` package along with FFmpeg for transcoding.
+A self-hosted RTMP server for handling video streaming from an RTMP client (such as OBS).
+This server is built using Node.js and the `node-media-server` package.
+FFmpeg is used to handle the video encoding and decoding.
+The FFmpeg binary is included in the repository, but it is compressed using UPX to reduce the file size.

 ## Usage
 To use this server, you will need to have Node.js installed on your machine.
 You can install Node.js from the [official website](https://nodejs.org/en/).
 Once you have Node.js installed, you can clone this repository and run the following commands to start the server: